Storyboards for eLearning

 - Create a template in a commercial storyboarding application.
 There are many of these.

-- For the rapid development approach, begin writing the course directly in the authoring tool, such as Captivate or PowerPoint (for Articulate and others).
-In both Captivate and PowerPoint, you can write the script and other notes in the Notes section below the slide.
+- For the rapid development approach, begin writing the course directly in the authoring tool, such as Storyline, Captivate, Articulate Presenter, iSpring Presenter or any of the other hundred tools.
+In some tools, you can write the script and other notes in the Notes section below the slide.
 This integrates storyboarding with actual development.

 Coach: What do you put into the storyboard template?

 Connie: Create an area for the storyboard title.
 Then create the following labeled boxes or regions in your template: 1) a box to represent the screen number in your numbering scheme, 2) a box to represent the screen itself, meaning the visual components of the course, 3) an area for the on-screen text (this can be combined with #2, 4) an area for the audio, 5) an area for the interactions and 6) an area to describe branching.
 Some people add an area for miscellaneous notes, learning objectives and also for reviewer comments.
-Here’s a storyboard template you can modify to fit your needs.
+Here is a selection of storyboards you can download and modify to fit your needs.

 Coach: Then how do you fill in the template?